Skip to main content

 Setup of WebDav for Linux - Step 3

-Result: The files from your mailbox.org Drive are now displayed in your browser.
+Result: The files from your mailbox.org Drive are now displayed in your file browser.

-Option 2: Mount your Drive on the command line
+Option 2: Mount your Drive via command line

 mount.davfs https://dav.mailbox.org/servlet/webdav.infostore /mnt/drive